Every team has its what-ifs, its guys who got away.

 Phillies: Carlos Carrasco

 Lee leads right to our next player, as Carrasco was one of four prospects the Phillies gave up to land the left-hander (and outfielder Ben Francisco) before the 2009 Trade Deadline.
 By that point, Lee was a star.
 Carrasco was a 22-year-old, highly regarded prospect, albeit one who was struggling at Triple-A. The Indians had to exercise patience, but after years of inconsistent performance and injury, Carrasco broke out in 2014.
-He’s been a significant part of the Cleveland rotation ever since.
+He was a significant part of the Cleveland rotation for a long stretch before the team traded him to the Mets with shortstop Francisco Lindor after the 2020 season.

 Honorable mention: Toby Harrah